MiHawkStackOverFlow/Anime-Library-Angular8/README.md

 6. Added Bootstrap css and Jquery using following :-

-    - included links in index.html file along wtih jquery link
+    - included links in index.html file along with jquery link
     - installed jquery using npm install --save @types/jquery